nazimbo/docker-demo/README.md

 docker run --name <container-name> -p <local-port>:<container-port> -v $(pwd):/usr/src/app -v /usr/src/app/node_modules <image-name>
 ```

 -v /usr/src/app/node_modules tells Docker to create a volume for the node_modules folder inside the container.
 This will prevent the node_modules folder from being overwritten by the bind mount.
+It's called an anonymous volume.

 When you make change, you still need to restart the container to see it.